E Personal Experience

 I firmly believe in the value of writing.
 Over the years, I have written more than 1000 posts in Chinese and English.
 Some are long, and most are short.
 The total size of these text files is about 5Mb.
 In retrospect, most posts are probably not valuable to general readers (some are random thoughts, and some are my rants), but I feel I benefitted a lot from writing in two aspects:

 If I sit down and focus on writing a small topic for a while, I often feel my thoughts will become clearer.
 A major difference between writing and talking is that you can always reorganize things and revise them when writing.
 I do not think writing on social media counts.
-140 words may well be thoughtful, but I feel there is so much chaos there.
+140 characters may well be thoughtful, but I feel there is so much chaos there.
 It is hard to lay out systematic thoughts only through short messages, and these quick messages are often quickly forgotten.

 I know some bloggers are very much against comments, so they do not open comments to the public.
 I have not had very negative experience with comments yet.
 On the contrary, I constantly find inspirations from comments.
 For example, I was thinking if it was possible to automatically check R packages on the cloud through Travis CI.
 At that time (April 2013), I believe not many people in the R community had started using Travis CI, although I’m not sure if I was the first person experimenting with this idea.
 I felt Travis CI could be promising, but it did not support R back then.
 Someone named Vincent Arel-Bundock (I still do not know him) told me a hack in a comment, which suddenly lit up my mind and I quickly figured out a solution.
 In October 2013, Craig Citro started more solid work on the R support on Travis CI.
 I do not know if he saw my blog post.
 Anyway, I think Travis CI has made substantial impact on R package developers, which is a great thing for the R community.